directus-labs/guest-authoring/angular-with-directus/how to integrate directus with Angular.md

 Angular uses path variables and query parameters to serve dynamic data.
 As a result, you will leverage the `id` as the path variable to display different type of job items.

 ### Create a Component for Dynamic Pages
-On an existing terminal window of your project, use the following command to generate the the job detail component.
+In your terminal, generate the the job detail component:

 ```bash
 ng g c component/job-detail